JoshData/python-email-validator/README.md

   domain names without a `.`, are rejected as a syntax error (except see the `test_environment` parameter above).
 * Obsolete email syntaxes are rejected:
-  The "quoted string" form of the local part of the email address (RFC 5321 4.1.2) is not permitted unless `allow_quoted_local=True` is given (see above).
+  The unusual ["(comment)" syntax](https://github.com/JoshData/python-email-validator/issues/77) is rejected.
+Extremely old obsolete syntaxes are rejected.
+Quoted-string local parts and domain-literal addresses are rejected by default, but there are options to allow them (see above).
-  The unusual ["(comment)" syntax](https://github.com/JoshData/python-email-validator/issues/77) is also rejected.
-The "literal" form for the domain part of an email address (an IP address in brackets) is rejected.
-Other obsolete and deprecated syntaxes are rejected.
-No one uses these forms anymore.
+  No one uses these forms anymore, and I can't think of any reason why anyone using this library would need to accept them.

 Testing